Logging is an essential tool in every developer's arsenal. It helps

 directory to get you started.

-The skeleton of the ILog
+The skeleton of the ILog interface is shown below:

 public interface ILog